Composition series of arbitrary cardinality in modular lattices and abelian categories

-In the present paper, we extend the notion of a composition series in an abelian category so that there is no longer any assumption on the cardinality of the chain of subobjects.
-More precisely, for an object $X$ in an abelian category $\Cat$, we consider sets $\Delta$ of subobjects of $X$ which are totally ordered with respect to inclusion.
-We then consider ``successive subfactors'' only for those subobjects in $\Delta$ which contain an immediate successor or predecessor.
-When each of these subfactors is simple and $\Delta$ satisfies certain closure conditions with respect to limits and colimits, we call $\Delta$ a composition series.
+In the present paper, we extend the notion of a composition series so that there is no longer any assumption on the cardinality of the chain.
+While our primary motivation and examples come from the theory of abelian categories, most of our results hold more generally, and are therefore formulated in the language of modular lattices.
+More precisely, for a bounded lattice $\L$ (for example, the lattices of subobjects of an object in an abelian category), we consider (totally ordered) chains $\Delta \subseteq \L$.
+We then consider ``successive subfactors'' only at those points in $\Delta$ which contain an immediate successor or predecessor.
+When each of these subfactors is simple (or, in lattice terms, corresponds to a prime segment) and $\Delta$ satisfies certain closure conditions with respect to supremums and infimums, we call $\Delta$ a compositions series (or, in lattice terms, a prime chain).
 See Section~\ref{sec:subobjectChains} for precise definitions and examples.